 CentOS install

-lineblocs open source is a free and fully featured cloud PBX supporting all the functionality of the lineblocs cloud version in addition to having a configuration suitable for those who prefer to run a PBX on their own servers.
+Lineblocs open source is a free and fully featured cloud PBX supporting all the functionality of the lineblocs cloud version and having a configuration suitable for those who prefer to run a PBX on their servers.

-in this tutorial will be going over how to install lineblocs and its minimum requirements on a base CentOS 8 image. we will be going over the installation of asterisk and apache as well as how to configure the lineblocs web app and backend tools.
+This tutorial will be going over how to install lineblocs and its minimum requirements on a base CentOS 8 image.
+We will be going over the installation of asterisk and apache, as well as how to configure the lineblocs web app and backend tools.

-by the end of this tutorial you should have a working lineblocs instance running as a linux service.
+By the end of this tutorial, you should have a working lineblocs instance running as a Linux service.

 Getting Started

-you will need to first update the centos 8 package manager (yum), install development tools and also disable SELinux. depending on how you installed centos this may or may not have already been done already.
+You will need first to update the centos 8 package manager (yum), install development tools and also disable SELinux.
+Depending on how you installed centos, this may or may not have already been done.

-to update the package manager and disable SELinux please use the following steps below:
+To update, the package manager and disable SELinux, please use the following steps below:

-update yum
+Update yum

 yum -y update

-install development tools
+Install development tools

 yum group install "Development Tools"

-disabling SELinux
+Disabling SELinux

 run command